Nhanderu/dotfiles/README.md

 ## License

 This project code is in the public domain.
-See the [LICENSE file][2].
+See the [LICENSE file][1].

-The `lib/` folder contains external libraries with their own licenses.

 ### Contribution